JoseMtnz/JoseMtnz/README.md

 ### Hi there 👋

-My name is Jose Martinez, Data Analytics graduate with a huge background in the Tourism industry
+My name is Jose Martinez, Data Analytics graduate with a huge background in the Tourism industry.

-I love travelling, new technologies,
+I love travelling, new technologies and sports.

+You can reach me on https://www.linkedin.com/in/jose-miguel-martinez-montero/

 <!--
 **JoseMtnz/JoseMtnz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.